Tara O'Toole: Disaster response exercises

-O'Toole is best known for her disaster response exercises.
+O'Toole is best known for her pre-pandemic disaster response exercises.
 She was a principal author and producer of Dark Winter (2001) and Atlantic Storm (2005), both of which simulated a covert outbreak of smallpox in the United States.
 Many experts applauded these exercises for publicizing the country's surprising vulnerabilities, including a vaccine shortage.
-Critics charged that these exercises exaggerated the bioterror threat, leading to an unnecessary increase in the number of research labs.
+Critics charged that these exercises exaggerated the bioterror threat, leading to "an unnecessary increase in the number of research labs."

 In her nomination hearing, O'Toole said that this controversy stemmed from her estimated "secondary transmission rate"; that is, the number of smallpox infections caused as a result of the initial infections.
 O'Toole claimed that her rate of 10 derived from "the available empirical data" and coincided with data from a 2001 article in the peer-reviewed journal, Nature.

 Education

-O'Toole holds a bachelor's degree from Vassar College, an MD from George Washington University, and a Master of Public Health degree from Johns Hopkins University.
+O'Toole holds a bachelor's degree from Vassar College, an MD from George Washington University School of Medicine & Health Sciences, and a Master of Public Health degree from Johns Hopkins Bloomberg School of Public Health.
+In addition, she finished an internal medicine residency at Yale University and a fellowship in Occupational and Environmental Medicine at Johns Hopkins University.